Amazon Music Bestsellers and Deals

 14. Worry - FREE (as per 13)

-17. Feelin' Alright - TRAFFIC (An 'Alternate Version' from the double-album "Dave Mason Scrapbook" released 1972 on Island ICD 5.
-The original mix of this Dave Mason song is on their 1968 "Traffic" album on Island ILPS 9081)
+17. Feelin' Alright - TRAFFIC (An 'Alternate Version' from the double-album "Dave Mason Scrapbook" released 1972 on Island ICD 5 (Mason wrote the famous song).
+The original mix of this DM tune is on the 1968 "Traffic" album on Island ILPS 9081)

-(Nick Drake, Sandy Denny, McDonald & Giles, Cat Stevens and The Incredible String Band on the card artwork)
+(Nick Drake, Sandy Denny, McDonald & Giles, Cat Stevens, Incredible String Band on card artwork)

-6. Strangely Strange But oddly Normal - Dr. STRANGELY STRANGE (on "Kip Of The Serenes", 1969 album on Island ILPS 9106)
+6. Strangely Strange But Oddly Normal - DR. STRANGELY STRANGE (on "Kip Of The Serenes", July 1969 album on Island ILPS 9106)

 8. Banks Of The Nile - FOTHERINGAY (on "Fotheringay", March 1970 LP on Island ILPS 9125.
 Features SANDY DENNY and members of FAIRPORT CONVENTION)